 Location: Ninigret Pond, Charlestown, RI

-Why They're Unique: Ninigret Pond is connected to the Atlantic Ocean with a thin channel known as a “breachway”.
-This helps East Beach oysters get the best of both worlds—the salinity of the ocean with the complexity of flavor from mixing the waters inside the pond.
-On any given day the water temperature can fluctuate 10° with the tide which adds layers of flavor.
+Why they’re unique: Charlestown, RI is historically known for its high-quality oysters and extremely pristine and scenic environment.
+Ninigret Pond is connected to the Atlantic Ocean by a thin channel known as the Breachway, allowing the oysters to get the best of both worlds; salty ocean water and brackish pond water.
+On any given day, the temperature of the pond can fluctuate up to 10 degrees with the tide which adds to the layers of flavors.